OUR BUSINESS IS IDENTIFYING RISK

 Our business is identifying risk BEFORE a more serious problem is allowed to occur.

 We were the first cardiology group to believe that cardiac CT would

 fundamentally change cardiology.
 For the first time, this amazing new science allows us to advise our Madyoon Method patients if they are at risk of having a heart attack.

 Since 2003, we have performed over 10,000 cardiac CT procedures.
 That experience has clearly established us as the world’s most reliable and skilled

 authority in the field!
 We continue to present and add original research to major cardiovascular meetings.
 As a result, our work has been published in many prestigious cardiovascular journals worldwide.

-Each year, about 1.2 million people in the United States have heart attacks, and many of them die.
+Each year, about 1.5 million people in the United States have heart attacks, and more than 800,00 people die caused by cardiovascular disease according to millionhearts.hhs.gov.
 Heart disease, which often results in heart attacks,

 is the leading killer of both men and women in the United States.

 Many more people could survive or recover better from heart attacks if they got help faster.

 Of the people who die from heart attacks, about half die within an hour of the first symptoms and before they reach the hospital.
 The signs and